sylynder/Slice-Library/README.md

-# Slice-Library
+# Plates
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)]()

-Slice-Library is a CodeIgniter library that simulates Laravel's Blade templating system!
-Slice-Library is also compatible with Modular Extensions - HMVC; saves the compiled template in cache and is easy to use and install.
+Plates is a fork of Slice-Library by <a href="https://github.com/GustMartins">Gustavo Martins</a> which is a CodeIgniter library that simulates Laravel's Blade templating system!

+It is used in Webby differently that is why it was forked.

 ## Features

 + Requires nearly zero configuration!
 + Easy to install and use.
 + Helps you organize your views folder.
-+ 30 directives to use!
++ More directives to use!
-+ 89 helper functions ~(eleven required, kkk)~!
++ Some helper functions ~(eleven required, kkk)~!
 + Does not restrict you from using plain PHP code in your views.
 + Easy to learn and to get used to.
 + Caches files until they are modified!